ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 ___Note:___ As the area and controller have been renamed these files should now be placed in `/Areas/ActiveLogin/Views/BankIdUiAuth/` or `/Areas/ActiveLogin/Views/Shared/`.

 ___Note:___ Both the html, css and javascript have breaking changes.
-See history for respecitve file for exact changes.
+See history for respective file for exact changes.

 ### Renaming BankIdDefaults